 We reclassify specifications of registered trade marks after sending a notice to the trade mark owner (section 58; Schedule 5 section 12; rules 58(b) and 59) (see Notice to reclassify specification below).
-Usually we send notices to reclassify shortly after a registration is renewed.

 Notice to reclassify specification

 The process and the factors to be considered in issuing to registered owners notices to reclassify specifications, examining registered owners' written objections (if any) and hearing any person's opposition to a proposed reclassification are listed in the following paragraphs.